Local Node Differential Privacy: Introduction

 Prior work on local privacy for graphs has focused entirely on edge privacy.
-Papers evoking “local node privacy” do not match our definition and do not align with the notion of node privacy in the central model: \cite{QinYYKXR17} protects only a node’s own edge list---and not the copies of the same edges held by its neighbors (in fact providing a definition equivalent to tabular LDP)---and develops only edge private algorithms, while \cite{ZhangLBR20} protects node attributes under a public topology (with publicly known and thus unprotected edges).
+Papers evoking “local node privacy” do not match our definition and do not align with the notion of node privacy in the central model: \cite{QinYYKXR17,YeHAMX22,ZhangWCZB25} protect only a node’s own edge list---and not the copies of the same edges held by its neighbors (in fact providing a definition equivalent to tabular LDP), while \cite{ZhangLBR20} protects node attributes under a public topology (with publicly known and thus unprotected edges).
 Work on local edge privacy began with an investigation of synthetic graphs \cite{QinYYKXR17} and subgraph counting \cite{ImolaMC21}.
 Later, \cite{DhulipalaLRSSY22} formalized the model and linked it to parallelizable graph algorithms.
 The first lower bounds specific to local edge-DP (that do not immediately follow from lower bounds for LDP) were shown by \cite{EdenLRS25} for triangle counting.
-Finally, \cite{MundraPSL25} advances practical local algorithms that satisfy edge privacy.
+Upper and lower bounds in \cite{EdenLRS25} for counting triangles were extended to subgraphs by \cite{SuppakitpaisarnPHH25}.
+Finally, \cite{MundraPSL25} advanced practical local algorithms that satisfy edge privacy.